HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

+Currently,
-Currently, 65% of mobile sites (down from 67% in 2022) use the required attribute, and 40% use `aria-required` (up from 32% in 2022), but 19% still rely only on an asterisk (which is down from 22% in 2022).
+* 65% of mobile sites use the required attribute (down from 67% in 2022), and
+* 40% use `aria-required` (up from 32% in 2022), but
+* 19% still rely only on an asterisk (which is down from 22% in 2022).

 This should be avoided unless supplemented by required and `aria-required`.

 ### Captchas